Pennsylvania’s Form 1099-MISC Reporting Requirement

 The same 1099-MISC form used to report Federal payments should also be used for Pennsylvania.
 Pennsylvania also follows Federal for applicable payment thresholds.
 Pennsylvania requires entities to report payments made to a nonemployee contractor when payments of Pennsylvania-source income exceed a total of $600 in a calendar year, similar to the IRS $600 threshold.
 As previously discussed, only Pennsylvania-sourced income should be reported to the Pennsylvania Department of Revenue.
 However, if this is not possible, Pennsylvania requests that boxes 16, 17 and 18 of the form 1099-MISC be completed.

-To learn more about the new Pennsylvania 1099-MISC reporting requirement, please contact the construction professionals of McKonly & Asbury.
+To learn more about the new Pennsylvania 1099-MISC reporting requirement, please contact the construction professionals of McKonly & Asbury by seeing the author info below.